jmc37/1800_202210_DTC16/README.md

 ## General Info
 This browser based web application to ...
-* Hi my name is Joseph.
-I'm excited about this project because I love working in groups
+* Hi my name is Jesper.
+I'm excited about working on this project because I love working in groups

 ## Technologies
 Technologies used for this project: